OAC and Patients Bring National Attention to Discriminatory Mississippi House Bill 282

 Each and every day examples of discrimination such as that found in HB 282 are perpetuated and proposed in society.
 It is up to us, the patients and the OAC, to make a difference and stop this type of stigma.

-Advocating to your state representative and letting them know the issues in your state regarding access to care and fair treatment for the obese is extremely important.
+Advocating to your state representative and letting them know the issues in your state regarding access to care and fair treatment for those with obesity is extremely important.
 We must demonstrate the need for access to safe and effective treatment options.

 Obesity is a serious health epidemic that targets one in three Americans.
-It is estimated that more than 93 million Americans are obese, with that number predicted to climb to 120 million in the next five years.
+It is estimated that more than 93 million Americans are affected by obesity, with that number predicted to climb to 120 million in the next five years.